SzymonNowakowski/ICCS-2023/README.md

 Rscript postscripts.R
 ```

-`postscripts.R`script reads the contents of the `results` directory (where all the result files of numeric simulations with real data get written to) and produces a `pic_full_names.ps` plot.
+`postscripts.R`script reads the contents of the `results` directory (where all the result files of numeric simulations with real data get written to) and produces a `ICCS_real_data.ps` plot.

 **Please note that the exact results of the distributed and non-distributed computations may differ due to the different seed values set for the pseudorandom number generator in each case.**